rsksmart/rif-scheduler-contracts/README.md

 </p>

 RIF Scheduler smart contracts are used to
-- pay for the service with RIF tokens,
+- purchase execution plans with ERC-20 tokens or RBTC,
-- schedule transactions,
+- schedule executions, (batch scheduling available)
-- check transaction execution statuses and
+- check execution statuses and
-- allow the service provider to execute the transactions and collect their reward
+- cancel executions

+The Service Provider must deploy this contract and set the address in the [RIF Scheduler Service](https://github.com/rsksmart/rif-scheduler-services) to start making revenew.
+The SP can:
+- Create plans and choose the payment currency.
+It can be RBTC.
+Plans have a price per execution, that is given by the _window_ and the _gas limit_.
+- Execute the scheduled executions and collect the reward.
+It can also change the payee address.
+- Pause/unpause the contract.
+While paused, users can _cancel purchasing_.

 ## Run for development